-My tale of gratis woe took place in the early 90s during a still-farting-very-loudly backside of an economic downturn, and in that vein is best told arse backwards.
+My tale of gratis woe took place in the early 90s during a still-farting-very-loudly backside of an economic downturn.

 ‘Cockneys of Croydon‘?